Towards Aligned Data Removal via Twin Machine Unlearning: Evaluation

-\textbf{Ablation Study.} Three discriminative features are integrated to train the binary classifier.
-We evaluate their individual contributions through an ablation study, using the accuracy of predicted generalization-labels as the metric.
-This metric reflects the quality of alignment.
+In our approach, three discriminative features are proposed and combined to distinguish hard samples from easy samples.
+We will evaluate their individual contributions through an ablation study in this section.
+Since these features are developed to predict the generalization-labels on $D_f$, we use the prediction accuracy as the metric.
+Note that the prediction accuracy $ACC_{gl}$ is positively related to the quality of alignment (\emph{i.e.,} $\Delta$, AD, and ASR).
 The higher the accuracy, the better the alignment.
-From Table.\ref{classifier}, the Curriculum-learning-loss Feature (CF) is slightly more discriminative than Nearest-distance Feature (NF) and Adversarial-attacking Feature (AF).
+Table.\ref{classifier} shows the experimental results on CIFAR-10, where the original model adopts ResNet-18.
+From Table.\ref{classifier}, the Curriculum-learning-loss Feature (CF) is slightly more discriminative than the Distance Feature (DF) and Adversarial-attacking Feature (AF).
 Nonetheless, the three features are complementary to each other.

+We propose a noise-perturbed fine-tuning scheme to enhance model's resilience to MIA.
+In another ablation study, we compare the naive baseline approach (as the Eq(\ref{eq:fh0})) with our approach (as the Eq(\ref{eq:fh})).
+From Table~\ref{mia}, we can see that our propose scheme enables the unlearned model to better withstand the assessment of data forgetting from MIA.
+Moreover, we can make a trade-off between preserving the model’s generalization ability and enhancing its resilience to MIA by adjusting the noise level $r$.
+From Table~\ref{mia}, it turns out that increasing the noise level enhances resilience to MIA (measured with $ASR$), while decreasing it improves the model’s generalization ability (measured with $ACC_{D_f}$).